OAGi/Score/docs/user_guide/index.rst

    1. *Property Term*.
 Property Term should be space-separated words, each with initial letter capitalized Acronyms and plural should be avoided.
-For OAGIS, it should be what one would expect to see in the expression, except **the word “Identifier” which should always be spelled out**.
-For example, the name of a street should have a property term “Street Name”, which would yield “Street Name.
-Name” as DEN.
-In other words, the data type term “Name” is not used in the expression generation.
-Naming pattern in OAGIS has data type term in the property term except when the data type term is Text (e.g., DEN of a description is “Description.
-Text” not “Description Text.
-Text”. *Property Term* is required.
+For OAGIS, it should be what one would expect to see in the expression, except **the word "Identifier" which should always be spelled out**.
+For example, the name of a street should have a property term "Street Name", which would yield "Street Name.
+Name" as DEN.
+In other words, the data type term "Name" is not used in the expression generation.
+Naming pattern in OAGIS has data type term in the property term except when the data type term is Text (e.g., DEN of a description is "Description.
+Text" not "Description Text.
+Text". *Property Term* is required.

    2. *Nillable*.
 Nillable specifies whether a null value can be assigned in the instance data. *Nillable* is required but it is